-In addition to the academic year coursework, special introductory courses in the expressive and creative arts program are offered annually in the summer session.
+In addition to the academic year coursework, special introductory courses in Salve Regina's expressive and creative arts program are offered annually in the summer session.
 One pathway for this is the Expressive Arts Institute (EAI), a three-weekend, non-credit workshop that provides artists, counselors, educators and those in related fields with foundational training in the expressive and creative arts.
-A second option of weekend, for-credit introductory courses may be offered - see below for the option offered this year.
+A second option of weekend, for-credit introductory courses may also be offered.

 In these foundation trainings, participants learn how to integrate the visual arts with movement, sound and expressive writing in order to facilitate change, healing and self-discovery in both individuals and small groups.
 Experiential learning modules with hands-on activities are combined with discussions about the applications of the expressive and creative arts as well as research supporting their efficacy in the field of counseling, education, social work, holistic wellness, and other branches of the helping and healing professions.